mafm/ledger.py/doc/Introduction.md

 ### Instructions

-Instructions let you tell ledger.py to do things like set default values, or check account balances are correct at particular dates.
-At the moment, the only instructions ledger.py accepts are VERIFY-BALANCE instructions.
-More will be added later to allow you to do other things like specify the default currency for an input file.
+'Instructions' let you tell ledger.py things like what the default currency should be, or that it should check that a particular account has the correct balance for a particular date.
+At the moment, the only instructions ledger.py knows about are 'verify-balance' instructions.
+More will be added later to allow you to do other things like specify the default currency for an input file, or tell ledger.py what the market value of an asset was at a particular date.

-#### VERIFY-BALANCE instructions
+#### Verify-Balance instructions

-You can get ledger.py to check that the balance in an account is correct at a particular date, by adding lines like this:
+To make sure that the balance in an account is correct at a particular date, you can add lines like this:
 ```
 VERIFY-BALANCE 2013-02-01 Assets:Bankwest:Cheque $621.05
 ```
 to an input file.
-When ledger.py reads the input file, it will complain and exit if the balance in the account is not as specified at the end of the specified date.
+When ledger.py reads the input file, it will complain and exit if the balance in the account is not as specified at at the end of the day on the specified date.
 You can use the option
 ```--ignore-balance-verification-failure``` to prevent ledger.py
 quitting due to incorrect balances.
 This might be useful if you want to use
 ledger.py to examine the transactions and find the problem.

-You can also use the ``--verbose`` or
-``--show-balance-verifications``` options if you want to see an
+If you want to see an
 explicit confirmation that each of the verify-balance checks has been
-successful.
+successful, use the ``--verbose`` or
+``--show-balance-verifications``` options.

 ##### Where verify-balance instructions can be specified

-Unlike transactions, the verify-balance instructions in an input file do
+Unlike transactions, the verify-balance instructions in an input file
-_not_ need to be written in date order.
-You can put them in any order
+do _not_ need to be written in date order.
+You can put them in any
-you like, and you can also intermingle them with transactions if you
-want.
-For example, you could put all verify-balance instructions near
+order you like, and you can also put them between transactions.
+If you want to, you can put all verify-balance instructions near the
-the beginning of an input file, grouped by account name, and then by
+beginning of an input file, grouped by account name, and then by date.
-date if you wanted to.

-**Legder.py** extracts all verify-balance instructions from a file and
+Legder.py extracts all verify-balance instructions from a file and
 checks them against transactions once the file has been read
 completely.

-## Commands
+## Reports

-Ledger.py can generate the following reports from an input file:
+Ledger.py can generate reports from an input file using these main options:
 - --print-balances - show balances of accounts mentioned in the input file
 - --print-register - show a running balance for a specified account
 - --print-chart-of-accounts - show the current structure of the accounts